-It will be seen from an examination of the definitions that they fall roughly into three major types: (1) classification of certain size localities as urban; (2) classification of administrative centres of minor civil divisions as urban and the remainder of the division as rural; and (3) classification of minor civil divisions on a chosen criterion which may include type of local government, number of inhabitants or proportion of population engaged in agriculture.
+It will be seen from an examination of the definitions that they fall roughly into three major types: (1) classification of localities as urban based on size; (2) classification of administrative centres of minor civil divisions as urban and the remainder of the division as rural; and (3) classification of minor civil divisions on a set of criteria which may include type of local government, number of inhabitants or proportion of population engaged in agriculture.

-The designation of areas as urban or rural is so closely bound up with historical, political, cultural, and administrative considerations that the process of developing uniform definitions and procedures moves very slowly.
-Not only do the definitions differ one from the other, but, in fact, they may no longer reflect the original intention of distinguishing urban from rural.
+The designation of areas as urban or rural is so closely bound to historical, political, cultural, and administrative considerations that the process of developing uniform definitions and procedures moves very slowly.
+Not only do the definitions differ one from the other, but, they may also no longer reflect the original intention for distinguishing urban from rural.